 Only three American Volunteer Group pilots are known to have been captured in action.
 Arnold Shamblin is believed to have bailed out of his plane, but never came back and is presumed to have been killed by his captors.
 Lew Bishop and William “Mac” McGarry both became prisoners — and then escaped.
 Bishop, who had been picked up by the Vichy French in Vietnam, was eventually turned over to the Japanese.
 Amazingly, he broke out of a prison train headed from Shanghai to Manchuria one night in early 1945.
 He managed to work himself free of his leg restraints in the dark without his captors noticing.
 While his train moved across the open country, he just stood up, hopped over the side of the car and rolled into a gully.
 Shots were fired but the engine did not stop.
 Bishop eventually made contact with an English-speaking Chinese man who was connected to the underground resistance and was smuggled to safety.
 Captured by Thai police after being downed over northern Thailand, Mac McGarry was handed over to the Japanese for interrogation, but when they were finished with him, they handed him back.
 The Thai authorities then jailed him in Bangkok.
 Enlisting the aid of an inside man, the U.S. Office of Strategic Services forged a death certificate so that McGarry could be successfully spirited out of the prison and out of the country in a coffin!

-12. One of the Flying Tigers’s greatest heroes was almost arrested in San Diego
+12. One of the Flying Tigers’s greatest heroes became an ace in Europe

 When Flying Tiger Jim Howard returned home in 1942 after the American Volunteer Group was dissolved, he found invitations from both the USAAF and the U.S. Navy to enlist as an officer.
 A former navy aviator, he tired to return to North Island Naval Air Station in San Diego where he had served before the war.
 He still had his old pass and was waved through the front gate.
 When he went to call on the station commandant, the heavy-set captain became enraged and threatened to have Howard, an ace with six Japanese aircraft to his credit, arrested for illegal entry.
 He soon joined the USAAF and was overseas again, this time to serve with the 354th Fighter Group, where he piloted P-51 Mustangs with the Eighth Air Force out of England.
 He scored six aerial victories against the Luftwaffe, and on Jan.
 11, 1944, he single-handedly engaged around 30 German fighters that were attacking American bombers over snow-covered Germany.
 Using tricks learned over the steamy jungles of the Far East, he downed three enemy aircraft that day, and continued to distract the Germans even after running out of ammunition.
 He was awarded the Medal of Honor for this action.